Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Is Taiwan Safe to Visit in June 2020?

 Due to the current global situation, non-citizens and non-residents are barred from entering Taiwan as of March 19, 2020.
 If you are not a citizen or ARC (Alien Resident Card) holder, you will not be able to enter Taiwan.
-We can only hope that by June 2021, this situation will be dramatically different.
-If any changes come before then, I will update this space immediately.
+Taiwan is currently in phase 1 of a 3-phase plan to open up Taiwan to travel.
+It is expected that tourists will be allowed to enter the country again from October to December of 2020.

 I have written this article assuming that everything is normal in Taiwan right now, which it is not.
-For every major event that I mention in this article, you can assume that it is most likely going to be cancelled or postponed, and I would strongly suggest confirming before making any travel plans in Taiwan in June 2020.
+For every major event that I mention in this article, you should expect that it could be cancelled or postponed, and I would strongly suggest confirming before making any travel plans in Taiwan in June 2020.

 Besides the current travel restrictions, Taiwan remains one of the safest countries in the world to visit.
 June is the start of summer in Taiwan, so it is important to stay properly hydrated, protect your skin, and avoid spending too much time outside in the midday.
 Although summer is the typhoon season in Taiwan, the first typhoon does not usually arrive until July.